supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 ### Memory-Memory ISA

-- All operands are from main memory i.e. main memory is accessed for every operation.
+- In the instructions, all operands are from main memory i.e. main memory is accessed for every operation.
 - The arithmetic instructions can have either 2 or 3 addresses.

 ```armasm